-Early birds never seem to be able to say enough about how wonderful morning exercise is.
+Early birds never seem to be able to say enough about how wonderful a morning workout is.
 We get that it’s really invigorating and cool for you, but if you’re not a morning person, it can be difficult to get out of bed an hour earlier.
-Plus the feeling of being so exhausted after the workout is just too much to handle.
-So, are there benefits to exercising at a particular time of day?
+Plus, the feeling of being so exhausted after the workout is just too much to handle.
+So, are there benefits to working out before or after work at a particular time of day?
 Or is it just a matter of personal preference?

 When I spoke with most of the fitness coaches, they told me that it really does depend on each individual.
-“There is no hard and fast research that says either morning or night exercise is better,” says personal trainer Maurice Williams.
-“However, there are certainly benefits to doing either depending on the person.”
-Personal trainer Lee Pickering advises that “it’s really up to you to know when your body is most capable of an effective workout.”
+‘There is no hard and fast research that says either morning or night workout is better,’ says personal trainer Maurice Williams.
+‘However, there are certainly benefits to doing either depending on the person.’
+Personal trainer Lee Pickering advises that ‘it’s really up to you to know when your body is most capable of an effective workout.

 [Related: Benefits of Company Sports Leagues]

 Does working out in the morning rev up your metabolism?
-Demmy James, a strength and conditioning specialist says, “Working out at any time improves your metabolic rate to a certain extent.
+Demmy James, a strength and conditioning specialist says, ‘Working out at any time improves your metabolic rate to a certain extent.
 Receiving that metabolic boost during the morning or the evening will not make a difference when it comes to caloric expenditure or body composition adjustments.
-The most important takeaway is that folks should be focused on exercising in general and worry less about the time of day.
-Metabolic adaptations will occur regardless of whether the sun is rising or setting.”
+The key takeaway is that individuals should focus on prioritizing their workout or exercising in general and worry less about the time of day, whether it involves hitting the gym before or after work.
+Metabolic adaptations will occur irrespective of whether the sun is rising or setting.”

 Advantages of Morning Exercise